RamonsArchive/cse15l-lab-reports/LabReport3.md

 ## Part 2

-* Example One: `find .`
+* Example One: `find . -mtime -7`
-  This command lists all the files and directories in the current direcotry and in all the subdirectories.
+  This command searches for files modified within the last seven days starting from current directory.
+This command is helpful in case 	  for determining if files were edited within seven days.
   ```
-  ramonm.m@Ramons-MacBook-Pro technical % find .
+  ramonm.m@Ramons-MacBook-Pro technical % find . -mtime -7
-  .
-  ./government
-  ./government/About_LSC
-  ./government/About_LSC/LegalServCorp_v_VelazquezSyllabus.txt
-  ./government/About_LSC/Progress_report.txt
-  ./government/About_LSC/Strategic_report.txt
-  ./government/About_LSC/Comments_on_semiannual.txt
-  ./government/About_LSC/Special_report_to_congress.txt
-  ./government/About_LSC/CONFIG_STANDARDS.txt
-  ./government/About_LSC/commission_report.txt
-  ./government/About_LSC/LegalServCorp_v_VelazquezDissent.txt
-  ./government/About_LSC/ONTARIO_LEGAL_AID_SERIES.txt
-  ./government/About_LSC/LegalServCorp_v_VelazquezOpinion.txt
+  ramonm.m@Ramons-MacBook-Pro technical %
   ```
-* Example Two: `find biomed/.`
+* Example Two: `find biomed/ -mtime -300`
-  This command lists all the files and directories in the current directory and in all the subdirectories starting in `biomed/`
+  This command for files modified within the last seven days starting from `biomed/` directory.
+This command is useful because it can     give us an upper bound for how long ago files in this direcotry were modified.
   ```
-  ramonm.m@Ramons-MacBook-Pro technical % find biomed/.
+  ramonm.m@Ramons-MacBook-Pro technical % find biomed/ -mtime -300
-  biomed/.
-  biomed/./1472-6807-2-2.txt
-  biomed/./1471-2350-4-3.txt
-  biomed/./1471-2156-2-3.txt
-  biomed/./1471-2156-3-11.txt
-  biomed/./1471-2121-3-10.txt
-  biomed/./1471-2172-3-4.txt
-  biomed/./gb-2002-4-1-r2.txt
+  biomed/
+  biomed//1472-6807-2-2.txt
+  biomed//1471-2350-4-3.txt
+  biomed//1471-2156-2-3.txt
+  biomed//1471-2156-3-11.txt
+  biomed//1471-2121-3-10.txt
+  biomed//1471-2172-3-4.txt
+  biomed//gb-2002-4-1-r2.txt
+  biomed//gb-2003-4-6-r41.txt
+  biomed//1471-2466-1-1.txt
+  biomed//1471-2199-2-10.txt
   ```
 * Example Three: `find . -name "plos"`
   This command finds the file name passed from current directory which is plos.
+This is useful becuase it lets us locate files with 	  specifc names
   ```
   ramonm.m@Ramons-MacBook-Pro technical % find . -name "plos"
   ./plos
   ramonm.m@Ramons-MacBook-Pro technical %
   ```
 * Example Four: `find . -name "biomed"`
   This command finds the file named passed from current directory which is biomed.
+This command is useful because it too alows us to      find files with a certain name but instaed starting in the `biomed/` directory.
   ```
   ramonm.m@Ramons-MacBook-Pro technical % find . -name "biomed"
   ./biomed
   ramonm.m@Ramons-MacBook-Pro technical %
   ```
 * Example Five: `find . -type d`
   This command finds all the directories recursively from the current directory.
+This file is useful because it lets us locate only       directorys.
   ```
   ramonm.m@Ramons-MacBook-Pro technical % find . -type d
   .